 Without our taking the risk of making a sound on our instrument, there is nothing there that might be deemed insufficient by ourselves or others; we are safe.
 There is also nothing there at all; there is a deficit.
 The challenge of daily practice brings us into the presence of possibility.
-When we dare to make the first sound of the day, willing to receive it openheartedly, we come into the presence also of a part of ourselves that otherwise lies dormant, and shrinks away out of our daily lives.
+When we dare to make the first sound of the day, willing to receive it openheartedly, we come into the presence of a part of ourselves that otherwise lies dormant, and shrinks away out of our daily lives.
 This is the mysterious presence of the creative spirit.
-It has something to say to us if we will listen, and then we will find that we have something to say in return; and finally, that conversation gives us something to say out into the world.
+It has something to say to us if we will listen.
+Then we find that we have something to say in return; and finally, that conversation gives us something to say out into the world.

-If we do not take the risk of making a sound today, possibility and imagination are diminished in us, and also diminished is what we bring to our interactions with the world.
+If we do not take the risk of making a sound today, possibility and imagination are diminished in us.
+Also diminished is what we bring to our interactions with the world.
 We have fewer interior experiences with which to receive what comes at us from the outside; instead of the “bushy brain” that grows the ability to catch and interact with all manner of stimuli, we end up with something more akin to a teflon brain that sheds what it encounters.
 Step up to the silent instrument!

 Read Malcolm Gladwell’s book Outliers.
 Watch Elizabeth Gilbert’s talk “Your Elusive Creative Genius,” (www.ted.com/talks/elizabeth_gilbert_on_genius.html)